Farinos/algofund/README.md

 ```
 - create `serializers.py` inside `api` folder, here we need to create the serializer
 - create a serializer class inside `api/views.py` file
 - `router` imported from `rest_framework` is responsible of dinamically routing requests to the right resource in a dinamic way, so if we add or delete items from the db the URLs will update to match.
 A router works with a `viewset` to dinamically route requests.

-# TODO

-- invoke algo functions on post fund, pool and get funds

 # FINAL PRESENTATION